The average cost of flat roof insulation is $5.50 per square foot ( 1 inch thick Polyiso).

 Its biggest advantage is that on large commercial roofs, that require 3-4 inch insulation thickness, savings can be significant; as much as 20-25% over Polyiso.

 Another disadvantage is that its not as strong as as other rigid insulation types.
-It is also the MOST vapor permeable out of the three rigid foam materials, so it will absorb the most water.
+It is also the MOST vapor permeable out of the three rigid foams, so it will absorb the most water.
 Moreover, it is prone to crumbling at the edges, and becoming damaged during installation.

 This is a fan-fold recover rigid board that can be used in either roofing or siding applications.
 R

-tech insulation is also made from EPS (expanded polystyrene, with advanced polymeric laminate facers.)
+tech is also made from EPS (expanded polystyrene, with advanced polymeric laminate facers.)

 It usually comes in a fan-fold package with each sheet being 2×4 feet, making a bundle of 24 pieces attached together.
 This insulation typically has a clear plastic on one side and foil backing on the other to improve thermal resistance.
 It comes in 0.5 inch to 1 inch thicknesses.
 One bundle covers almost 200 sq.ft.